Planet formation at the inner edge of the dead zone I. the interplay between accretion outbursts and dust growth: Results: accretion outbursts

 We then plot $\Mdotacc$, $\Lacc$, and the total stellar luminosity $L_\text{tot} = L_\star + \Lacc$ as functions of time in Fig.~\ref{fig:fiducial-mdot-lacc}.
 We find that both $\Mdotacc$ and $\Lacc$ increase by about three orders of magnitude during the burst phase, reaching peak values of $\sim\!10^{-7}\,\Msun/\text{yr}$ and $\sim\!1\,\Lsun$, respectively, before dropping back to quiescent values of $\sim\!10^{-10}\,\Msun/\text{yr}$ and $\sim\!10^{-3}\,\Lsun$.
 These values are in good agreement with \cecilt, albeit shifted downwards by a factor of $\sim\!10$ due to the lower reference surface density in our model.
 The star itself reaches a peak luminosity of $\approx 3.5\,\Lsun$ during the burst phase, with about half of its total luminosity coming from accretion.
 We note that modulations in the accretion rate due to the reflares can be also seen in the inset on Fig.~\ref{fig:fiducial-mdot-lacc}.

-For a more quantitative comparison of the pre- and post-burst states as well as the burst phase itself, we show radial profiles of various gas- and dust-related quantities at different times in Fig.~\ref{fig:fiducial-panels}.
+For a more quantitative comparison of the pre- and post-burst states as well as the burst phase itself, we show radial profiles of various gas- and dust-related quantities at different times in Fig.~\ref{fig:fiducial-panels}\footnote{An animation of the radial profiles of $\Sigmag$, $T$, $\Sigmad$, and $\amax$ as a function of time can be found at \url{https://zenodo.org/records/19613864}.}.
 The disk is practically featureless in the pre-burst state (blue), with the exception of a pile-up of dust near the inner edge of the dead zone at $\approx\!0.12$\,au due to the presence of a pressure maximum induced by the viscosity transition there \citep[see also][]{flock-etal-2017a}.
-It is nevertheless worth noting that the gas surface density interior to $\sim\!1$\,au is far from a typical powerlaw profile, instead characterized by a combination of the inherited post-burst profile from the previous cycle and viscous accretion from the outer disk during the quiescent phase.
+It is nevertheless worth noting that the gas surface density interior to $\sim\!1$\,au is far from a typical power-law profile, instead characterized by a combination of the inherited post-burst profile from the previous cycle and viscous accretion from the outer disk during the quiescent phase.
 The quiescent phase is terminated with the reignition of the MRI at $\approx\!0.12$\,au, hinted at by a small kink in the temperature profile (top right).

 During the burst phase (orange in Fig.~\ref{fig:fiducial-panels}), a heating front propagates out to $\approx0.9$\,au, increasing temperatures above $\TMRI$ and even $\Tsubl$ within that region.
 This results in both significant dust sublimation due to high temperatures as well as intense fragmentation due to the dramatic increase in $\alpha$ due to the MRI (with $\alphaMRI=0.1$).
 As a result, the dust-to-gas ratio, maximum grain size, and total opacity plummet within the burst region.
 As the front recedes due to cooling, dust is allowed to recondense and regrow via coagulation.
 This process, highlighted in the gray region, is evident by a drop in temperature to $\lesssim500$\,K and the increase in $\qdust$ to values near $-3.2$, indicating a non-equilibrium state dominated by coagulation \pfeilp.
 A few more reflares occur during the same burst cycle, each propagating outwards less than the previous one (with the second reflare stopping at $\approx0.45$\,au as shown in the figure), until all available mass is accreted and the burst phase is terminated.